MrPranav101/receipt-processor-challenge/README.md

 The project is split into 3 main parts:
 1. The database
+   - I use sqlalchemy to create the database and the tables.
 2. The API
 3. The business logic/ Service Layer

 ## Testing
 I am using pytest for testing.
 To run the tests run `python -m pytest` in the root directory of the project (given you have python and the dependencies installed).

+## Logging
+I am using the python logging library to log errors and warnings.
+The logs are output to stdout and stderr.
+I also add an x-request-id to the logs so that it is easier to track a request through the logs.